(Updated Dec. 30, 2015)

 The fourth and fifth options for choosing what Earth time should be displayed involve specification of the Julian Date (JD).
 This is the number of days that have passed since noon on Jan.
 1, 4713 BCE.
 This count is a very useful value in astronomy and is often used to indicate the dates of astronomical events and observations, especially those which predate use of the modern Gregorian calendar.
 Because the Julian Date for modern dates is a relatively large and unwieldy number, the fifth input choice is to use the , the number of days since midnight starting Nov.
 17, 1858.

-Next in the time settings is a checkbox which allows you to specify how you would like the Earth date formatted in the time display windows.
+Next in the time settings is a checkbox that allows you to specify how you would like the Earth date formatted in the time display windows.
 Normally it is shown in ISO format, i.e., "YYYY-MM-DD", but if you opt to show the date as day-of-year (a scheme that planetary mission controllers often use) then the format changes to "YYYY-DDD".

-Also in the time settings are two pop-up menus which allow you to specify the units in which the distance between Earth and Mars is displayed.
+Also in the time settings are two pop-up menus that allow you to specify the units in which the distance between Earth and Mars is displayed.
 One menu is for displaying the one-way light time (OWLT), the amount of time that it takes light to travel between the planets.
 The other menu is for selecting between simple units of length, either kilometers or astronomical units.

 Graphic Display Window and Settings

 Mars24's large display window initially shows a sunclock of Mars.
-The other three types of plots which may be shown in this window are of orbital positions, a local panorama, and the Mars analemma.
+The other three types of plots that may be shown in this window are of orbital positions, a local panorama, and the Mars analemma.
 Use the menu at the top of the plot tab in the settings window to choose which of these to display.

 The sunclock is simply a map showing the dayside and nightside of Mars, Initially this map uses an "equirectangular" map projection.
-It is likely you will want a view which shows Mars as a globe, in which case you would set the sunclock's map projection menu to show an "orthographic" map.
+It is likely you will want a view that shows Mars as a globe, in which case you would set the sunclock's map projection menu to show an "orthographic" map.
 The Mollweide projection is also a popular choice as it is equal-area.

 The source map control allows you to choose between viewing several different map images in the sunclock display.
 The two most "realistic" are the MOC-MOLA-NGS map, created by the Mars Global Surveyor project for National Geographic magazine, and the VIS-MDIM map, which is based on Viking orbiter imagery.
 Other choices include a false color topographic image and two black-and-white topographic images.
 You might notice that some of these maps are located in a directory called "sourcemaps" in the Mars24 distribution.
 If you have other full global equirectangular maps of Mars, centered on the prime meridian, you can drop them into this directory and they will become available for Mars24 to use the next time you launch the program.

 (When using the NGS or the Viking map, please keep in mind that these images were acquired at particular times of the Martian year.
-The polar caps which they show would not match what would be seen at other times of the year.
+The polar caps that they show would not match what would be seen at other times of the year.

 Next, you may choose the location on which the map projection should be centered.
 The controls allow you to select from a variety of landmarks, including a number of lander and geographic sites, or to specify a particular longitude and latitude.
 Alternatively, you can shift-click on the map itself, and the map will re-center at location where you clicked.
 (Note: Only the orthographic projection can be centered at a latitude off the equator.)